AMAR124595/Buck-converter-5.v/README.md

 ## ⚙️ How It Works
 1. **Input Power**
-   - The circuit accepts power from a **2S Li-ion pack** (7.4V nominal, 8.4V fully charged) or other DC supplies up to 35V.
+   - The circuit accepts power from a  DC supplies up to 35V.

 2. **Buck Conversion (TPS5430)**
    - The TPS5430 regulator steps down the input voltage to a stable 5V output.